 It certainly wasn’t the first time that Ford modified the dialogue to mold his character’s persona.
 “You can type this shit, but you can’t say it,” Ford reportedly said of Lucas’ original script for A New Hope, and he joined co-stars Mark Hamill and Carrie Fisher in standing up to Lucas, who graciously listened to the actors’ frustrations and allowed them to improvise their own wording.
 (For an auteur who had spent years perfecting his magnum opus, George Lucas certainly deserves some credit for listening to the feedback of his young stars and allowing them the clearance to drive his project to even greater heights.)

 Han’s outfit from A New Hope has become one of the most iconic movie costumes of all time.

 - Beige cotton flannel v-neck pullover long-sleeve shirt

 - Black cotton twill open-front vest with four front patch pockets (three bellows pockets and a slanted upper right pocket), four upper back loops, and lower back “poacher’s” patch pocket

-- Navy blue cavalry twill front-creased trousers with red Corellian bloodstripe down each side, tall belt loops, zip fly, rear riding seam, and elastic stirrup bottoms
+- Navy blue brushed denim front-creased cavalry trousers with red Corellian bloodstripe down each side, tall belt loops, zip fly, rear riding seam, and elastic stirrup bottoms

 - Dark brown leather triple-eyelet belt with steel dual-prong buckle